deliveroo/routemaster-drain/README.md

   `server1:user:p4ss,server2:user:p4ass`.
 - `ROUTEMASTER_QUEUE_NAME`: if using the cache, on which Resque queue the cache population jobs should be enqueued.
+- `ROUTEMASTER_CACHE_TIMEOUT`: if using the cache, how long before Faraday will timeout fetching the resource.
+Defaults to 1 second.
+- `ROUTEMASTER_CACHE_VERIFY_SSL`: if using the cache, whether to verify SSL when fetching the resource.
+Defaults to false.

 ## Illustrated use cases